Grendahl/t-rex-faq/README.md

 CUDA 11 is for 30xx series cards (3060/70/80/90)
 CUDA 10 is for 10xx, 16xx and 20xx series cards

+## Where can I find OC (overclocking) settings for my GPU?
+Visit [WhatToMine](https://www.whattomine.com/) and move your mouse over your graphics card.
+A tooltip will appear showing some settings that should get you started.

+Note, when there are two memory values listed, the lower one is for Windows, and the higher one is for Linux.
+Do not use a linux memory setting in Windows...

 ## How can I add backup pools?
 Just add more pool sections (-o <pool info>) to your .bat file.
 Example: ```t-rex.exe -a ethash -o stratum+tcp://us1.ethermine.org:4444 -o stratum+tcp://us2.ethermine.org:4444 -o stratum+tcp://eu1.ethermine.org:4444```